christopher-dG/stay-dry/README.md

 # Stay Dry
 A weather-based morning alarm to avoid cycling in the rain

-Stay Dry checks the day's forecast with the Dark Sky API to determine whether or not it will rain during my commutes.
+Stay Dry checks the day's forecast with the Dark Sky API to determine whether or not it will rain during my commutes, deciding whether I should bus or cycle and setting an alarm accordingly.

 # Dependencies
 Stay Dry needs either `mpv` or `mplayer` to play the alarm.